 If a player does not have at least one bunny in The Bunny Circle at the end of the game, then he cannot win the game.

 If a player does not have at least one bunny in The Bunny Circle at the end of the game, then he cannot win the game.
 This fact is so important, that we printed it twice!

 The need to keep at least one bunny 'alive' in The Bunny Circle is part of the basic strategy of Killer Bunnies Conquest.
 It is why players try to eliminate their opponents' bunnies before the end of the game.
 If a player has no bunnies in The Bunny Circle when the game ends, then he must give all of his Carrots away to the player that has at least one bunny in The Bunny Circle and the most KABALLA DOLLA saved.
 Vouchers for KABALLA DOLLA are counted towards a player's total, but saved METAL cards are not.

 To determine the winner, retrieve the small deck of Carrot Cards that you put aside at the start of the game.
 The last card in the deck (the bottom card) is the Magic Carrot for this particular game and the player holding the Carrot with the matching picture is the winner.
 Just for fun, go through the small deck of Carrot Cards one card at a time from the top to the bottom.
 This builds the suspense.
 Try it.
 It's fun!

-Some confusion may occur when cards that are added out of order refer back to earlier cards that may not exist in your set.
-If you do play with non-sequential booster decks and a card is drawn during play that refers to another card that does not exist in your Killer Bunnies® deck, then a player may discard it and draw a new card.
+Some confusion may occur when Booster Decks are added out of order, and a card refers back to earlier cards that may not exist in your deck.
+As stated before, if you do play with non-sequential Booster Decks and a card is drawn during play that refers to another card that does not exist in your Killer Bunnies deck, then a player may discard it and draw a new card.

-As we mentioned earlier, questions always seem to arise that cannot be resolved by a careful inspection of the instruction book.
-If that should happen then please feel free to write to us.
+Questions always seem to arise that cannot be resolved by a careful inspection of the Instruction Book and Bunny Bits.
+If that should happen then please feel free to Contact Us.